 And here is the GRE test structure for you:

-However, if you have a good reason to take the GRE (such as, if you are applying to any MS program in the US) then by all means take that test.
+To reiterate, if you have not taken the test, and are ambivalent, take the GMAT.
+However, if you have a good reason to take the GRE like applying to an MS program in the US, by all means, take the test.
 Read point #3 above.

 TL;DR response: Yes

-So, you can go ahead & hide your GMAT sins and apply with your freshly minted GRE scores!
+You can go ahead and hide your GMAT sins, and apply with your freshly minted GRE score!